What to Expect in Worship

 - an offering, collecting financial donations for the work of the congregation or for justice work in the community

-From time to time, our worship services incorporate children and youth from the Church School, intergenerational holiday celebrations, new member recognition, longer musical performances, child dedications, or a Coming of Age ceremony.
+From time to time, our worship services incorporate children and youth from the Church School, intergenerational holiday celebrations, new member recognition, longer musical performances, child dedications, or services focused on our youth.

 Generally, most of us do not dress up for Sunday service.
 Many wear jeans and casual attire.
 Please wear what makes you comfortable.

 Immediately following the worship service, everyone is invited to the Parish House for a time of fellowship.
-Coffee, tea, and water are available along with snacks provided each week by members and friends.
+A variety of snacks and beverages are available, many prepared and donated by our members.

-In the Atrium of Parish House, tables are usually set up where you can learn more about our social justice programs and service projects, purchase fair trade coffee, participate in a fundraiser, buy a book from our Atrium Bookstore, sign up to help out with a current church project, and more.
+In the Atrium of Parish House, tables are usually set up where you can learn more about our social justice programs and service projects, participate in a fundraiser, buy a book from Irene’s Book Nook, sign up to help out with a current church project, and more.